Shreeja-AirMetro/Github-Notes/TODOS/November 2025.md

 ### PhD Thoughts
 The PhD research network coding and computation is mandatory for Aerial communication.
 How the communication and computing via coding part will exists ?

+Explain the communication requirements
+Go to the coding part - Network coding and the crucks and nooks in multi-link communication

+3 big pillars of writing dissertation
+- UAV side of communication
+-

 ### Big Tasks